IT-Hock/source-rcon-library/README.md

 Sometimes you just want to do it yourself.
 Setting `UseCustomCommandHandler` to true and adding an eventhandler to `OnCommandReceived` will ignore the built-in CommandManager and sent all commands to the eventhandler instead

+### Debug

+This will sent debug messages to `System.Diagnostics.Debug.WriteLine` and `Console.WriteLine`

+### MaxConnectionsPerIp

+To disallow spamming the server with connections you can limit how many clients can connect from a single IP

+### MaxConnections

+With this setting you can limit how many total connections the server accepts at once

+### IpBanList

+Temporary list of IPs which are banned.
+You have to handle saving and loading yourself.
+Additionally this allows you to make a command (For example called `rcon-ban` to ban specific clients from the RCON connections).
+The value (since it's a dictionary) specifies the unix timestamp (Use `DateTimeExtensions` to get that value) when the ban is lifted.
+To ban someone forever you can use `int.MaxValue`

+### BanMinutes

+This specifies how long a client will be banned when he fails to authenticate `MaxPasswordTries`.

 ## Adding Commands

 There are two main ways to create commands, either as [LAMBDA expression](#lambda-expression)